 - Components of Aggregate Demand

-- Consumption Function
+- What is Consumption Function (Propensity to Consume)?

 - Types of Propensities to Consume